 - Increased procrastination can reduce self-efficacy.
 For example, this can happen if someone’s past delays make them doubt their ability to complete tasks on time.
 Similarly, this can happen if someone’s delays lead to poor performance on certain tasks, which makes that person believe that they’re incapable of doing well on such tasks.

-Accordingly, the link between self-efficacy and procrastination can lead to a vicious cycle where procrastinating causes someone to have low self-efficacy, which increases the likelihood that they’ll procrastinate again, which keeps their self-efficacy low, and so on, in a perpetual self-fulfilling prophecy.
+Accordingly, the link between self-efficacy and procrastination can lead to a vicious cycle, where procrastinating causes someone to have low self-efficacy, which increases the likelihood that they’ll procrastinate again, which keeps their self-efficacy low, and so on, in a perpetual self-fulfilling prophecy.
+This is especially likely in cases when people have low-self efficacy with regard to their ability to self-regulate and avoid procrastinating, since this can cause them to not even try to overcome their procrastination.

 Finally, certain factors can influence the relationship between self-efficacy and procrastination, such as the type of motivation that people have for pursuing a certain goal.
 Furthermore, concepts that are associated with self-efficacy, such as hope, can also help when it comes to dealing with procrastination, by doing things such as increasing a person’s motivation to work and reducing their fear of failure.